header-societe-06-ihs

 Why did we invest in IHS?

-IHS is a leading provider of passive telecom tower infrastructure for mobile phone operators.
-Over the last 20 years, the Group has developed successfully along the entire telecom tower value chain, from construction to leasing via maintenance.
-It provides market-leading service to its customers, who are leading telecom operators, including Airtel, MTN, Orange, and 9mobile.
+IHS is a leading provider of communications infrastructure for mobile phone operators.
+Over the last 22 years, the group has successfully developed along the entire telecom tower value chain, from construction and maintenance to leasing.
+It provides market-leading services to its customers, who are leading telecom operators, including Airtel, MTN, Orange, TIM and 9mobile.

-Wendel’s investment in IHS was its first direct investment in Africa, demonstrating its intention, at the time, of gaining exposure to and participating in the continent’s rapid growth.
-Wendel chose a company with an increasing number of projects, high-quality management and an outlook of balanced and profitable growth in several important and promising African nations, especially in Nigeria, which represents about 75% of Group revenue.
+With its investment in IHS, Wendel made its first direct investment in Africa, demonstrating at this time its intention to gain exposure to and participate in the continent’s rapid growth.
+Wendel chose a company with an increasing number of projects, high-quality management and an outlook of balanced and profitable growth in several important and promising African nations, especially in Nigeria which represents 65% of group sales in 2023.

 IHS